Cataract-LMM Large-Scale Multi-Source Multi-Task Benchmark for Deep Learning in Surgical Video Analysis: Methods

 \subsection{Ethical Approval}

-This study was conducted in accordance with the Declaration of Helsinki and received ethical approval from the Tehran University of Medical Science (IR.TUMS.FARABIH.REC.1400.063), and the National Institute for Medical Research Development (IR.NIMAD.REC.1401.023).
+This study was conducted in accordance with the Declaration of Helsinki and received ethical approval from the Tehran University of Medical Sciences (IR.TUMS.FARABIH.REC.1400.063), and the National Institute for Medical Research Development (IR.NIMAD.REC.1401.023).
+Written informed consent for participation and for the use and sharing of surgical video data for research purposes was obtained from all participants at the time of data collection.
 All data were fully de-identified prior to analysis to protect patient and surgeon privacy.